Colby Rasmus: Baltimore Orioles

-On February 21, 2018, Rasmus signed a minor league contract with the Baltimore Orioles for $3 million if he makes the Orioles, plus up to $2 million in incentives, with an invitation to spring training.
+On February 21, 2018, Rasmus signed a minor league contract with the Baltimore Orioles for $3 million if he made the major league roster, plus up to $2 million in incentives, with an invitation to spring training.
 Rasmus said: "Just felt like I wanted to give it another go."
 He was expected to compete for a spot on the team with Alex Presley, another left-handed hitting outfielder.
 Rasmus's contract was purchased by the Orioles on March 29, 2018.
 He was placed on the 10-day disabled list on April 7, and he was transferred to the 60-day disabled list on June 11.
 He was activated on June 21 and returned to the starting lineup that night as Baltimore faced Max Scherzer and the Washington Nationals.
 Rasmus hit a solo home run off of Scherzer in his first at-bat back after being activated from the DL.
 On July 3, Rasmus yet again decided to step away from baseball, and was placed on the restricted list.

 Personal life

-Rasmus and his wife Megan have four children, and they reside in Franklin, Tennessee.
+Rasmus and his wife Megan have five children, and they reside in Franklin, Tennessee.
 Rasmus has three brothers, Cory, Casey, and Cyle.
 Cory is a pitcher who is retired, and Casey was a catcher in the St. Louis Cardinals' organization who, in 2014, retired unexpectedly at the age of 24 after a season in which he took two leaves of absence.